 A high performance full-featured project management system

 The dashboard is the main page for logged in users.
 It provides a quick way to access all assigned projects, tasks, and bugs, as well as create new ones.
-In future updates, the dashboard will allow grouping issues by projects, sprints, and by the group that created the issue.
+In future updates, the dashboard will allow grouping issues by projects, sprints, and issue authors, as well as bulk editing of issues.

 Every issue has a dedicated page with everything about it right there.
 Users can leave comments on issues, and the history tab shows a log of everything that's happened with the issue.
 You can add users as a watcher so they'll be notified when the issue is updated or commented on.
 You can also view and add related issues.